 A. Vehicles may not follow racers during daylight on Saturday, but may follow racers during daylight on Sunday.
 Vehicle to racer handoffs during daylight on Saturday are prohibited.
-Only leap frog support may be used on Saturday.
-During the day when using the leap frog method of support, park in safe spots, completely off the roadway. -TP or DQ
+Only leapfrog support may be used on Saturday.
+Always park in safe spots, completely off the roadway. -TP or DQ